Our Submissions Review Process

 To instead submit an Essay for potential publication in the Stanford Law Review Online, visit the online essays submissions page.

 The Stanford Law Review has a word limit of 30,000 words (including footnotes), and a preference for 25,000 words or fewer.
 We value brevity and look favorably on pieces below the 30,000-word ceiling.
-The Stanford Law Review is among the fifteen leading law reviews that have signed the statement below:
+The Stanford Law Review is among the fifteen leading law reviews that have signed this joint statement.

 In the event that you receive an alternative publication offer or otherwise wish to request that the Law Review either expedite consideration of your article or that your article be withdrawn from consideration, please use the “Edit My Submission” link you received in the email confirming your submission.